deseodesafio/Immagine-sonora/README.md

 ![preview](https://github.com/deseodesafio/Immagine-sonora/assets/157072886/56071fc1-7d09-4cb5-ad4a-7feb503ecb1c)

+Immagine Sonora is a flexible visual system that maps temporal patterns in Spotify music streaming behaviours.
+It reveals when, throughout the year, people listen to music using real streaming data.
+While analysing the data gathered from my friends, I identified six distinct listening types: Gewohnheitstier (habitual listener), Taktloser (abrupt changes in their rhythm), Lückenhörer (fragmentary listener), Saisonhörer (seasonal listener), Morgenmelodiker (morning melodies) and Nachtwandler (shapeshifter).
+By connecting these patterns to what I knew about their lives, I uncovered intriguing correlations—such as when they met their partners, studied abroad for a semester, or experienced other musical habits that are time-related.
+The visualization represents a year as a sequence of days, with each day depicted as a rectangle divided into four color-coded time periods: morning, afternoon, evening, and night.
+The darker the colour the later in the day it is.
+The size of each segment is proportionate to the total minutes listened during that time of day.
+If no music was listened during a day, it remains black.
+Different listening types are distinguished through different colour combinations.
+One can see the passing of the years and switch between visualizations showing the year in weeks, months, quarters or all 365 days one below the other.
-Immagine Sonora is a unique application designed to bring your Spotify listening habits to life through visual representation.
-Focused on illustrating the temporal aspect of your music consumption, it divides your daily listening activity into four distinct parts: morning, afternoon, evening, and night.
-This project is developed using Processing, a flexible software sketchbook and language for learning how to code within the context of the visual arts.
+This project is developed using Processing, a flexible software sketchbook within the context of the visual arts.

-Immerse yourself in the visual dynamics of your music listening patterns and gain new insights into your auditory preferences over time with Immagine Sonora.

 ## Prerequisites